Impact of insolvency on consumer rights

 If you paid with a loan, credit card, debit card or through a secure payment provider such as PayPal, your financial institution or card provider may be able to get your money back by reversing the payment.
 This is known as a ‘chargeback’.
 There are time limits on chargebacks, so contact your financial institution straight away.

-Check if the business will honour your transaction
+Check if your transaction can be honoured

 Sometimes, businesses under administration continue trading.